mpicbg-scicomp/scion/docs/howto.md

 <img src="img/monitor.png" width="600">

+### 5. "Stop transfer"
+You can stop transfer during synchronizing the folder at any time.
+Please open the folder with **Upload** or drag-and-drop the folder **Upload** button if you want to upload/monitor the acquisition folder.

-### 5. Don’t forget to log out at the end of your session
+### 6. Don’t forget to log out at the end of your session

 <img src="img/logout.png" width="250">